A Survey of Visuo-Haptic Simulation in Surgical Training

 "A Survey of Visuo-Haptic Simulation in Surgical Training."

-Computer Science Faculty Presentations.
+Department of Computer Science Faculty Presentations.